elibus/puppet-oracle_dbfs/README.markdown

 ##Overview

-A one-maybe-two sentence summary of what the module does/what problem it solves.
-This is your 30 second elevator pitch for your module.
-Consider including OS/Puppet version it works with.
+This module configure the Oracle DBFS as a Unix Service on RHEL 6 systems (should work on 7 in compatibility)

 ##Module Description

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.
+This module configure Oracle DBFS as a service and mount all defined remote file systems at boot.
+This is particularly useful as Oracle does not provide a way to automount DBFS (do not refer to the Oracle DBFS documentation because what's declared is NOT working)

 ##Setup

 ###What oracle_dbfs affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.
+This is what this module will alter:
+* Create `/etc/sysconfig/oracle_dbfs`
+* Create `/etc/sysconfig/oracle_dbfs.mounts` a fstab like file for your mounts
+* Create `/etc/init.d/oracle_dbfs`, chkconfig on the service and ensure it is running
+* Add the oracle user to the fuse group
+* Ensure packages `fuse, fuse-libs` are installed
+* touch `/etc/fuse.conf` and (if configured) ensure `allow_other` option is present
+* Create `/etc/oracle/dbfs/{admin,wallet}` where to store `tnsnames.ora,sqlnet.ora` and wallet files
+* Create any required mount point with owner oracle and related group (as configured)

-###Setup Requirements **OPTIONAL**
+###Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.
+This module requires:
+* Oracle client is installed and working.
+You might want to try this module for installing the client: https://forge.puppetlabs.com/biemond/oradb

 ###Beginning with oracle_dbfs

-The very basic steps needed for a user to get the module up and running.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).
+This is a simpe use of the modules:
+      include oracle_dbfs {
+        user        => 'oracle',
+        group       => 'dba',
+        oracle_base => '/usr/ora11g/app/oracle',
+        oracle_home => '/usr/ora11g/app/oracle/product/11.2.0.4/client',
+        ewallet     => 'ewallet content',
+        cwallet     => 'cwallet content',
+        tnsnames    => 'tnsnames content',
+        sqlnet      => 'sqlnet content',
+        mounts      => {
+          '/mnt/dbfs' => {
+            'conn_string' => 'dbfs@DBFS',
+            'mount_point' => '/mnt/dbfs',
+          },
+        }

+      }

+To take the most out of this module I recommend using hiera + the hiera-file backend.
+This is an example using hiera:

+      include oracle_dbfs

+Hiera config file:

+      ---
+      oracle_dbfs:
+        user:             'oracle'
+        group:            'dba'
+        oracle_base:      '/usr/ora11g/app/oracle'
+        oracle_home:      '/usr/ora11g/app/oracle/product/11.2.0.4/client'
+        config_dir:       '/etc/oracle/dbfs'
+        user_allow_other: true
+        mounts:
+          '/mnt/oradbfs'
+            conn_string: 'dbfs_user@DBFS'
+            mount_point: '/mnt/oradbfs'
+            mount_opts:  'waller,rw,allow_other'
+          '/mnt/anotheroradbfs'
+            conn_string: 'dbfs_user@DBFS'
+            mount_point: '/mnt/anotheroradbfs'
+            mount_opts:  'waller,rw,allow_other'

 ##Usage

 Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

 ##Reference